tooth2/FlowerClassifier/README.md

 # FlowerClassifier
-Create Own Flower Classifier from images
+Create Own Flower Classifier from images by implementing an image classifier with TensorFlow

 ## Project_Image_Classifier_Project.ipynb
 - DataLoading: The Oxford Flowers 102 dataset is loaded using TensorFlow Datasets.